Inter-Tribal Pantry

 Our Inter-Tribal Pantry Pop-ups were founded on the belief that direct access to culturally sound foods goes hand in hand with the education around preparation.
 The look of joy on our visitors when they see classic staples like Mote or Bison in areas where they're difficult to find or priced as luxury items is truly priceless and acts as a reminder of the importance of preserving and sharing the cultural heritage of these foods.
 Community harvest sharing has been part of humanity since time immemorial.
 We hope that our events are seen not as simply charity, but as a chance to practice community food sharing.
 We encourage our visitors to pass on whatever they can not use themselves so our gifts travel further.

-To date, we've held 6 pantry distribution events with another 14 arriving in 2023.
-Since its launch in 2022, we have served 7072 Indigenous individuals and delivered over 8223lbs of food (this includes donations and over $3500 in mutual aid dollars spent).
-Our future pop-ups will include live cooking demonstrations and recipes to go along with our distributions (the metrics of this new format are forthcoming).
-Additionally, we host a list of native food producers on our website so that our visitors can purchase directly from Indigenous-owned producers.
+To date, we've held 16 pantry distribution events between 2022 and Spring of 2024.
+Since its launch in 2022, we have served 9174 Indigenous individuals and delivered over 15,681lbs of food.
+We've also added live cooking demonstrations and recipes to go along with our distributions.
+Additionally, we host a list of native food producers on our website so that our visitors can purchase directly from Indigenous-owned producers or visit Indigenous Owned or Focused Restaurants.

 IMPACT